Real Estate Terminology, Probates, Living Trusts, and Conservatorships

 Totten Trust

-A form of a revocable trust, usually a bank account, that allows distribution to the beneficiary upon the death of the trustee without the need for probate of the asset.
-For example, John Smith is a Trustee for Mary Smith.
+A Totten trust is a form of revocable trust, usually a bank account.
+It allows the beneficiary to receive the asset when the trustee dies, without going through probate.
+For example, John Smith acts as trustee for Mary Smith.

 Trust

-A legal entity is established either during a trustor’s lifetime (inter vivos) or at his death (testamentary).
+A trustor actively creates a legal entity during their lifetime (inter vivos) or at their death (testamentary).
 The trust is governed by the terms outlined in the trust documents.
 A trust must have a trustee, a beneficiary, and a “corpus” or property subject to the trust.

 Trustee